Disability Services is the designated office that provides reasonable accommodations and services to students with disabilities.

 Students with disabilities should contact one of our Disability Services Specialists to discuss the University's process for receiving reasonable accommodations.

-Students with learning challenges should contact learning center during the fall or spring semesters.
+Students with learning challenges should contact the Learning Center Coordinator:

 Coordinator, Learning Center